Ghostboat: Film versus novel

 In the original story Candlefish fell through a Geo-magnetic Anomaly (GMA), one of ten, five in the Northern Hemisphere, five in the Southern; and surfaced in the middle of another.
-The plot is concerned not so much with how the submarine came back, but why it came back.
+The plot is concerned not so much with how the submarine came back, but why she came back.

 The final mission of the Candlefish was changed by her captain, to an unplanned entry to Tokyo Bay, in an attempt to sink anything Japanese, and thus acquire a higher figure for tonnage sunk.
 This falls rapidly apart as the Candlefish sinks, with one survivor – Jack Hardy – injured and washed overboard from the conning tower.
 As the story concludes, Candlefish risks being unleashed on an unsuspecting Japan in 1974.